Premier Business Management Program

 - Senior public sector officials in Government Ministries, Agencies and Statutory Bodies as part of ongoing professional development

-Following tradition, we are awaiting confirmation from HRH Sultan Dr Nazrin Shah, Patron of Harvard Club of Malaysia, for Tuanku to present Graduation Certificates to PBMP participants on the final day of the program on Friday, August 4, 2017.
+HRH Sultan Dr Nazrin Shah, Patron of Harvard Club of Malaysia, will present graduation certificates to PBMP participants on the final day of the program on Friday, August 4, 2017.

 PBMP is intensive.
 The curriculum and case studies have been selected to meet the needs of a diverse group of outstanding participants from different background and work experience.
 There are 4 modules in PBMP.